githubtraining/write-a-ll-course/responses/02_break-it-down.md

 In the file in this pull request, write the steps as observable behaviors.
 It's OK if there are a lot - it's better to break it down into the right size of steps, then realize the scope of the course is wrong, than to have HUGE steps.

-### :keyboard: Activity: Break down what you'd like to teach into smaller learning objectives.
+### :keyboard: Activity: Break down what you'd like to teach into smaller learning objectives

 1. [Edit the `course-planning.md` document]({{ url }}) to add your goal, and break it down into smaller steps
 2. Commit your changes